 - Freedom to express normal patterns of behaviour.

-- For cattle: dehorning; tail docking, disbudding and castration without anaesthetic and analgesia; veal crates;
+- For cattle: dehorning; tail docking, disbudding and castration without anaesthetic and analgesia; and veal crates;

-- For pigs: gestation crates; tail docking; surgical castration;
+- For pigs: gestation crates; tail docking; and surgical castration;

 - For animal production systems in general: our first focus is the responsible use of antibiotics in line with the OIE’s guidance, and the phasing out of growth promoters.

-Since 2012, Nestlé has been actively involved in an international, multi-stakeholder working group to develop an ISO technical specification (TS) on farm animal welfare.
-The goal of the proposed TS is to improve the living conditions of animals bred and kept for food production, and to provide a management tool to facilitate the implementation of the animal welfare principles of the OIE Terrestrial Animal Health Code.
-Nestlé representatives contribute to the ISO TS working group through the Swiss Association for Standardization (SNV) and SSAFE, a public–private partnership dedicated to integrating food safety with animal and plant health.
-The working group, which is scheduled to meet in 2015, is expected to develop the draft TS with a view to a vote in early 2016.
+Nestlé is actively involved in an international, multi-stakeholder working group to develop an ISO technical specification (TS) on farm animal welfare management.
+The goal of the proposed TS is to improve the living conditions of animals bred and kept for food production, and to provide a management tool to facilitate the implementation of the animal welfare principles of the OIE’s Terrestrial Animal Health Code.
+Nestlé representatives contribute to the ISO TS working group through the Swiss Association for Standardization (SNV) and SSAFE (Safe and Secure Approaches in Field Environments), a public–private partnership dedicated to integrating food safety with animal and plant health.
+The working group is expected to develop the draft TS with a view to a vote in early 2016.